paperless-ngx/paperless-ngx/docs/troubleshooting.rst

 ######################################

-If you notice that the consumer will only pickup files in the consumption directory at startup, but won't find any other files added later, check out the configuration file and enable filesystem polling with the setting ``PAPERLESS_CONSUMER_POLLING``.
+If you notice that the consumer will only pickup files in the consumption directory at startup, but won't find any other files added later, you will need to enable filesystem polling with the configuration option ``PAPERLESS_CONSUMER_POLLING``, see :ref:`here <configuration-polling>`.

 This will disable listening to filesystem changes with inotify and paperless will manually check the consumption directory for changes instead.